Legislature(2025 - 2026)BARNES 124

 REPRESENTATIVE HOLLAND asked about the current status of funding

-for fire stations
+for fire stations.

 REPRESENTATIVE SCHRAGE said there has been a diminishment of

-state support for fire stations
+state support for fire station renovation, construction, and

 8:28:22 AM

-There are also federal brick grants and others, but departments
+level, but capacity is limited.
+There are also federal brick

 REPRESENTATIVE HOLLAND shared his understanding that fire